 A. Text is compatible with assistive technology.
-Fail Additional Information: Pgs 8-13 were checked.
-When the window page chaged in size, no horizontal bar appeared.
-The font size of all pages checked could be adjusted and no horizontal bar appeared.
+Pass Additional Information: Pgs 1-5 were checked.
+When the window page chaged in size, a horizontal bar did not appear.
+The font size of all pages checked could be adjusted.
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: Pgs 8-13 were checked.
-When changing the font/background color to green text on black, the background color changed to black, and the font color did change to green.
+Fail Additional Information: Pgs 1-5 were checked.
+When changing the font/background color to green text on black, the background color did change to black and the font color did change to green.
+However for page 4, the text on the screen flicked in green and then the text disappeared.
+The text-to-speech function was able to read the text however, it was not visible for this page.